Erich Heller: Objections

 An objection levelled against The Disinherited Mind (and registered in the Postscript, Part 4 of the essay entitled "The Hazard of Modern Poetry," which Heller appended to the US edition of 1957) was that the Weltanschauung at the heart of its critique was in some aspects excessively Holocaust-centric.
 (Heller took exception to this term, preferring the English word 'genocide', or the Semitic words sho'ah and hurban (Hebrew, 'annihilation'), to 'Holocaust'.)

 Heller chose not to contest this charge.
 However, the book itself throws some light on this question.
 In the chapter 'Goethe and the Avoidance of Tragedy', a non-Jewish philosopher of stature, Karl Jaspers, is quoted on Goethe's having become – in an important sense – obsolete after 1945.
 This is on account of his inadequate grasp of the problems of theodicy, that is, chiefly, of the problem of the existence of Evil.
 The question posed is not whether the Holocaust was central to Erich Heller (as it was to all the Jews who survived), but whether any human being can avoid being conscious of its centrality.

 For Heller, the Body was central to human identity.
-The Body was the principium individuationis (in the sense in that Nietzsche understood or misunderstood that expression, which was good enough for Heller).
+The Body was the principium individuationis (in the sense that Nietzsche understood or misunderstood that expression, which was good enough for Heller).
 He once confessed privately that it is precisely because religions like Christianity offered a redemption that, for him, entailed the greatest sacrilege – a divestiture of the Body in Paradise in favour of some 'transfigured' entity that seemed to merge the individual personhood, eschatologically speaking, into a single collective state of all the blessed – it is for this reason that he was not interested in those religions.
 The Holocaust had a theological dimension for him, also.
 With its mass destruction of bodies it violated the principle of the sacred, of the spiritual, as manifested in the world.
 For Heller, the spiritual was never a tissue of 'vague abstractions': it was always incarnate.
 The spiritual needed the Body in exactly the same measure in which it needed transcendence: the spiritual had to be 'known and felt to be real'.
-‘Genius’ alone, he once wrote, 'is never the whole man'.
+'Genius' alone, he once wrote, 'is never the whole man'.